ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 **On Windows**

 Assume that Mechanical is installed at ``C:/Program Files/ANSYS Inc/vXXX``
-, where ``XXX`` is the three-digit format for the release version.
+, where ``XXX`` is the three-digit format for the version.
 For example, the path for 2023 R1 is typically ``C:/Program Files/ANSYS Inc/v231``.

 Launch Mechanical remotely in a gRPC session with: